Code-Institute-Submissions/monkees-milestone-project-one/README.md

 - I received inspiration for the full screen overlay menu when I was looking at websites for other bands.
 I came across the website for the band called [The Specials](https://www.thespecials.com/) and wanted to incorporate a similar menu in my project.
 - I received inspiration for the spinning music discs from my fiancee.
 When she looked at my website, she suggested this as some sylistic feedback.
-- I received some information from the Slack community to help me to fix an error with the `dates` attribute in the discography timeline.
+- Thanks to the Slack community to help me to fix an error with the `dates` attribute in the discography timeline, and to help me to fix the error with the Book Us form on the contacct.html page.
 - A special mention to my mentor, Dick Vlaanderen, for his feedback on my project's scope and design, and for hints on what information to include in my README.md file to justify my stylistic choices.